Skip to main content

 Discover the best of California.
 Our recommended businesses are top-quality and are committed to their communities.

 Since the Pacific Crest Trail follows Deep Creek from Lake Arrowhead, it’s not uncommon to see serious backpackers at the hot springs near Los Angeles.
-But to visit the well-known Apple Valley hot springs, park at Bowen Ranch Road trail, and pay the day-use fee ($10 per person).
+However, you can visit the well-known Apple Valley hot springs, park at Bowen Ranch Road trail, and pay the day-use fee ($10 per person).
 Then, prepare for a few stream crossings, which can range from knee-high depths to swimming-level waters.
 Hike up to the origin of the hot springs to experience the naturally occurring hot springs waters—which can reach around 200 degrees—or stick to the pools at the bottom to stay in the (significantly cooler) warm waters.

 Getting Here